-Homework is a vital part of the learning process for all students in Year 4, 5 and 6.
+Homework is a vital part of the learning process for all students.
 It provides students with opportunities to consolidate their classroom learning, assists the development of disciplined study habits and involves family members in the students’ learning.

-Homework in Years 4, 5 and 6 should take up between 30 and 50 minutes each night.
+Homework in Years 5 and 6 should take up between 30 and 50 minutes each night.
 This time includes time to read and also to complete set tasks and assignments.
-The setting of homework in these years takes into account the need for students to have a balanced lifestyle including sufficient time for family and recreation.
+In the middle phase of learning homework establishes routines and expectations that will assist the students in the move to secondary education.
+Homework tasks will vary each week depending on the assignments being completed in class.
+Students are expected to complete the tasks independently and if they cannot do this they are encouraged to discuss any problems with the teacher the following day.
+The setting of homework in these years also takes into account the need for students to have a balanced lifestyle including sufficient time for family and recreation.

 - A positive and purposeful experience